arketingThere were over 5.5 million homes sold during 2017 in the United States.

 Search for “real estate” and optionally you can include the name of your city to narrow down the groups.

 Request to join as many as you like.
 The more the merrier.

 When you’re accepted into a group, you want to remain as a productive and active member.
 Jump in on discussions, offer advice, and share content you write.

 Local real estate groups are perfect for advertising the property you’re selling and can easily land you clients.

 If you’ve completed the above two strategies, you’ll have a website and social media accounts running.
 Perfect.
 What’s next?

 For every $1 you spend on email marketing, the average ROI is $44.
 Building an email list is easy and a great way to stay in touch with leads.

 I’d recommend using Mailchimp as it’s free and integrates with WordPress — or practically any CMS for that matter.

-MailMunch is a great plugin to create forms and landing pages.
+MailMunch is a great plugin to create forms, landing pages, and real estate newsletters.

 Once you have it installed, it will ask you to connect your account.